Bob Ayala: Early and personal life

+Career

-Recognizing Bob's musical potential, his father challenged him to begin writing songs, enough to produce an entire record album, so Bob took his advice and focused on the goal.
+Bob's musical potential was recognized by his father.
+He challenged him to begin writing songs, enough to produce an entire record album, so Bob took his advice and focused on the goal.
 Not long after completing the task, circumstances came into place and the opportunity came for him to sign with a record company.

 Bob released his first album in 1976, Joy By Surprise, which was recorded by Buddy King and featured members of Koinonia and his own sister, Shirley, as guests.
 Following the success of his first album, Bob was voted "Best New Artist" in a poll by CCM in 1976.
 He released two albums on Myrrh Records soon after.
 Bob's love for C.S.
 Lewis' books were evident in his early compositions, some of his songs and album themes reflecting Lewis' allegorical Christian writings.

 Sometime during Bob Ayala's early career in the 1970s he toured with Andraé Crouch throughout the United States, opening for him at each concert.
 In 1981, Bob, along with his wife Pam, did a concert tour of Australia.
 At that time he was primarily performing songs from his recently released album "Journey."

 Although the two never met, Bob Ayala and Keith Green were fond of each other's music, and had the same booking agent.
 Keith, whose ministry was called Last Days Ministries (LDM), often listened to Bob's music while criss-crossing the country in his tour bus.
 After Keith's death in July 1982, the leaders of LDM organized the Keith Green Memorial Concert tour and one of the leaders, Wayne Dillard, called Ayala asking him if he would sing at the Los Angeles concert, which he did.
 Pleased with his music ministry at that concert, he was asked to sing at the San Diego concert.
 Before it was over, Bob had travelled across the United States and Canada, participating in 120 concerts altogether.